 Sometimes we may need to go away and reflect further on what you have told us, or seek further information before making our recommendations.
 We value gaining a thorough understanding about the issues, so that we can create a careful approach, tailored to you and your needs.

-On rare occasions, we will suggest that a different therapy is needed and will make recommendations to you of alternative next steps or clinicians.
-However, we are able to help directly the vast majority of young people and families who come to see us.
+Very occasionally, we might suggest that a different therapy is needed and will make recommendations to you of alternative next steps or clinicians.
+However, we are nearly always able to help directly everyone who come to see us.

 Although a young person may be increasingly independent, they are still usually dependent on their parents.
 Parents may need to be involved in any ongoing therapeutic work in order that it is effective as possible.
 Sometimes we will recommend working with the parent or whole family instead of the young person.